-To control when and what bus activity to capture, click on the setup button is divided into Event and Trace Control sections.
+To control when and what bus activity to capture, click on the setup button .
+The setup window is divided into Event and Trace Control sections.
 Events specify what to look for on the bus and are used in the trace controls.